 I have this simple little tool hanging on my waders I use all the time.
 I totally take them for granted yet, they are a piece of equipment that is a necessity for fly fishing.
 While fishing with a friend the other day he asked me “which are best for fly fishing, clippers or nippers?”
 I have to get some and wondered what you thought” Having used them both over the years, here’s what I told him I found.

 Hands down, the nippers, why?
 Ease of operation.
 Their design is sleek and simple.
 Only one hand is needed to operate them.
-A simple squeeze between your finger and thumb and your done.
+A simple squeeze between your finger and thumb and you’re done.
 They don’t get in the way either because there is no lever sticking out as you have with the clippers.
 Additionally, the pin is a handy tool that usually comes with nippers.
 Between these two choices, the reason I choose the nippers over the clippers is their simplicity.
 I find that is the best asset.

 But there is more to these essential little tools besides simplicity.
 Price point, quality, and built-in accessories all need to be considered before you decide which you’ll choose.
 So let’s take a look at the basics.

 These simple ingenious little machines are like a cross between a pair of scissors, a knife and wire cutters.
 The basic two types commonly used are “spring-loaded” called clippers and “pressure clips” called nippers.

 Clippers are the familiar spring-loaded type that is pretty common for the maintenance of toe and fingernails.
 Clippers have a little “lever” that flips up and swivels around to create a “lever-action” for cutting.
 For nail clipping, they are a good choice because the lever provides more torque to cut through hard nails.

 Nippers are “pressure type” instruments.
 Two blades are pressed together using your thumb and finger and the amount of force being applied does the cutting.